Places in Ghana

 Best time to visit

-Ghana has a typically tropical climate thanks to its proximity to the equator and low elevations – the entire country lies below 1,000m (3300ft).
-Daytime temperatures are high throughout the year, approaching or surpassing 30°C (86°F) on most days, and humidity is also very high, especially along the coast.
-Temperatures tend to drop to around 20°C (68°F) drop at night, more noticeably in the relatively dry north than the humid south.
-The most temperate part of Ghana is the highlands area flanking the Volta Basin, which is often pleasantly cool after dusk.
+Ghana has a typically tropical climate due to its proximity to the equator and low elevations, with the entire country lying below 1,000m (3,300ft).
+Daytime temperatures are consistently high throughout the year, often approaching or exceeding 30°C (86°F), and humidity levels are particularly high along the coast.
+Nighttime temperatures generally drop to around 20°C (68°F), with the cooling effect more noticeable in the relatively dry north than in the humid south.
+The most temperate area is the highlands flanking the Volta Basin, which often enjoy pleasantly cool evenings.

-There are two rainy seasons: from March to July and from September to October Rainfall is highest in the south, with some areas receiving in excess of 2,000mm each year, but the drier north more typically receives about 800mm annually.
-The capital Accra, together with the coast running east to Togo and Benin, lies within the Dahomey Gap, a tract of savannah that receives relatively little rain and divides the Upper Guinean forests (running westward from central Ghana) from the Lower Guinean forests (running southward from Nigeria southward to the Congo).
-A noteworthy climatic phenomenon is the harmattan winds, which blow in from the northeast from December to March, bringing dust from the Sahara and reducing visibility to as little as 1km (0.6 miles).
+There are two rainy seasons: March to July and September to October.
+Rainfall is highest in the south, with some areas receiving over 2,000mm annually, while the drier north typically gets around 800mm.
+The capital, Accra, and the coastline extending east to Togo and Benin lie within the Dahomey Gap, a savannah tract that receives relatively little rain and separates the Upper Guinean forests (west of central Ghana) from the Lower Guinean forests (southward from Nigeria to the Congo).
+A notable climatic phenomenon is the harmattan winds, which blow in from the northeast between December and March, carrying Saharan dust and reducing visibility to as little as 1km (0.6 miles).

 Required clothing